dmanto/Mojolicious-Plugin-Cron/README.md

 You should not consider it as a \*nix cron replacement, but as a method to make a proof of concept of a project.

+# BASICS

+When using preforked servers (as applications running with hypnotoad), some coordination is needed so jobs are not executed several times.
+[Mojolicious::Plugin::Cron](https://metacpan.org/pod/Mojolicious::Plugin::Cron) uses standard Fcntl functions for that coordination, to assure a platform-independent behavior.

 # METHODS

 [Mojolicious::Plugin::Cron](https://metacpan.org/pod/Mojolicious::Plugin::Cron) inherits all methods from